moogsG/cz-emoji/readme.md

-# cz-emoji
+# cz-jira-smart-emoji

-> Commitizen adapter formatting commit messages using emojis.
+> Commitizen adapter formatting commit messages using emojis and jira smart commits

-**cz-emoji** allows you to easily use emojis in your commits using [commitizen].
+**cz-jira-smart-emoji** allows you to easily use emojis in your commits using [commitizen].

 ```sh
 ?
 Select the type of change you are committing: (Use arrow keys)